 The average credit score for Latino-owned businesses is usually low- it rounds the 614.
 To put these data in perspective for traditional bank loans, bank business lines of credit, and SBA loans, a good credit score-750 or higher- is usually required.

 Save some time from being rejected by other financial institutions, especially after going through a long and tedious process.
-Before rushing to sign an agreement, explore your options and choose your business's best interest.
-If you haven't opened one yet or have been in business less than 6 months and your personal credit history isn't excellent, you may have an easier time getting funding from alternative sources.
+Before signing an agreement, explore your options and choose your business's best interest.
+If you haven't opened one yet or have been in business less than six months and your personal credit history isn't excellent, you may have an easier time getting funding from alternative sources.

 Banks do not often offer services or loans to people with Individual Taxpayer Identification Numbers, also known as ITINs.
 ITINs are tax-processing numbers issued by the IRS for those who do not have a Social Security number.

 Do you require assistance on how to obtain an ITIN number?
 You can apply for an ITIN by filling out Form W-7 and mailing it to the IRS.
 Alternatively, you can seek assistance from one of the IRS-approved ITIN acceptance agencies.
 Agents are available in the United States.
-Here is a guide on the application process for IRS Individual Taxpayer Identification Number.
+Here is a guide on the application process.

 Latino business owners' chances of accessing banks and other financial institutions may be due to low literacy and ability to communicate in English.
 Some financial institutions lack suitable language services to assist non-English speaking Latino entrepreneurs.

-This has caused fear and skepticism of established institutions and the government.
+This has caused fear and skepticism toward established institutions and the government.
 Explore other funding alternatives!
-Your eligibility for alternative funding will depend less on your credit score and more on the details of your business—like what your business model is, who your customers are, what community you operate in, and so on.
+Your eligibility for alternative funding will depend less on your credit score and more on your business details—like your business model, your customers, what community you operate in, and so on.

-We urge you to not be afraid of asking for help or looking for resources that can help you prepare a business and financial plan.
+We urge you not to be afraid of asking for help or looking for resources to help you prepare a business and financial plan.
 Here are some places to start:

-Many Latinos are hesitant to seek outside finance, such as venture capital or angel investors.
+Many Latinos hesitate to seek external finance, such as venture capital or angel investors.
 Although the Small Business Administration provides loans, statistics reveal that Latino entrepreneurs apply for them at a lesser rate than national bank loans.
 Here are some alternative options to explore: 5 Funding Options for Latino Entrepreneurs This 2022.